AlexaH88/anthemology/README.md

 ### ***Responsive Testing***

-  - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsinator](https://www.responsinator.com/) were used to regularly check for any responsive design issues.
-Rather than only checking for specific device screen widths, I used DevTools to reduce the viewport width gradually and noted any and all issues for each width.
-My media queries are based on these specific pixel widths rather than typical viewport breakpoints to allow for an enjoyable experience for all users, on any devices they use.
+  - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to regularly check for any responsive design issues.
+The media queries are the same as the DevTools breakpoints.

   - The site is responsive down to 320px viewport widths.